 4. Enter a different network name in the "Tethering SSID" field.

 7. To test the changes, click the [Reboot] button at the bottom of the screen.
 Wait a few minutes for the RPi to start back up.
 On your laptop, display the list of wifi networks.
 If you changed the SSID and it does not appear, then you may have defined an invalid SSID.
 In that case, you'll need to re-image the microSD memory card with Falcon Player and try again.
-The same goes if you specified a new password that is invalid.

 Step 7: Configuring and Testing the Panel